euanjohnston-dev/euanjohnston-dev/README.md

 - A keen triathlete I completed my first full ironman in 2023 (sneaking in under 12 hours)
 - I've completed 3 marathons with the latest in 2023 at my home race in Berlin.

-🌱 I’m currently learning: Streamlit and all things Dashboard as code.
+🌱 I’m currently learning: Dashboard as code

 ⚡ Fun fact: I was born in Hong kong